 In practice, Cabo Verde issued no rulings within the scope of the transparency framework.

 As no exchanges were required to take place, no peer input was received in respect of the exchanges of information on rulings received from Cabo Verde.

-A. The information gathering process (ToR I.A)
+Information gathering process (ToR I.A)